-The plaintiff is alleging that the defendant has committed certain breaches in the partnership deed and yet he is silent about the breach he has committed by filing the suit
+The plaintiff is alleging that the defendant has committed certain breaches in the partnership deed and yet he is silent about the breach he has committed by filing the suit without referring the alleged breaches to arbitration and without seeking leave of this court to revoke the arbitration clause.
+There are also no reasons to show why the matter was not referred to arbitration.

 This brings me to the instant application.
-Section 17 which is the subject of contention provides that:-
+Section 17 which is the subject of contention provides that:

-"where any party to a submission to which this part applies or any person claiming under him commences any legal proceedings against any other party to the submission or any person claiming under him in respect of any matter to such legal proceeding may at any time after appearance and before filing a written statement of defence, or taking any other steps in the proceedings apply to the court to stay proceedings and the court if satisfied that there is no sufficient reason why the matter should not be referred in accordance with submission and that the applicant was at the time when the proceedings were commenced and still remains and willing to do all things necessary to the proper conduct of the arbitration, may make an order staying the proceedings".
+"where submission which this any party to а to part applies or any person claiming under him commences any legal proceedings against any other party to the submission or any person claiming under him in respect of any matter to such legal proceeding may at any time after appearance and before filing a written statement of defence, or taking any other steps in the proceedings apply to the court to stay proceedings and the court if satisfied that there is no sufficient reason why the matter should not be referred in accordance with submission and that the applicant was at the time when the proceedings were commenced and still remains and willing to do all things necessary to the proper conduct of the arbitration, may proceedings". make order staying the an

 The advocates who appeared before me did not cite any authority in which the provisions of the section have been judiciary considered.
-However, in the case of Muluki Vs Oriental Fire and General Insurance [1973] E.A 162 the defunct court of Appeal for East Africa had occasion to consider similar provisions of the Kenya Arbitration Act.
+However, in the case of Muluki Vs Oriental Fire and General Insurance [1973) E.A 162 the defunct court of Appeal for East Africa had occasion to consider similar provisions of the Kenya Arbitration Act.
 The brief facts of the case were that the appellant sued the respondent under an agreement which contained an arbitration clause.
 The respondent filed an application for the stay of the suit.
 Before the application was heard the respondent filed a defence joining issue with the plaint on the merits.
-The Judge made the order for stay In allowing the appeal the and the appellant appealed. court considered the import and effect of the operative words in the section which are "apply to that court".
+The Judge made the order for stay and the appellant appealed.
+In allowing the appeal the court considered the import and effect of the operative words in the section which are "apply to that court".
 According to the leading judgement of Lutta J.A (as he then was) the words involve not only the filing of the motion and the giving of notice to the other party but the oral hearing in court as well.
-The court went on to state that it is only when all these matters take place that an application is made.
+The court went on to state that it is only when all these matters take place that application is made. an

 In the matter now before court, there is no dispute that the defendant filed his defence on 24/02/2000 before making an application for stay of the proceedings.
 This according to counsel for the plaintiff/respondent disentitles him to the orders he is seeking.
-According to counsel the applicant has filed a defence and has also taken another step in the proceedings by filing Miscellaneous Application No. 281/2000.
+According to counsel the applicant has filed a defence and has also taken another step in the proceedings by filing Miscellaneous Application

+No.281/2000.

-Counsel referred to Halsburg's Vol. 2 page 24 where the learned author sets out the conditions to be fulfilled in an application of this nature.
+Counsel referred to Halsbury's Vol. 2 page 24 where the learned author sets out the conditions to be fulfilled in an application of this nature.
 One of the conditions is that the arbitration agreement must be in writing must be valid and subsisting.
 Counsel for the applicant on his part submitted that the amendments introduced by statutory instrument No. 26/98 - The Civil Procedure (Amendment) Rules 1998 abolished the entry of appearance and therefore the defendant had to take the steps laid down in the new rules.